ResearchComputing/BLANCA_PAPP_FALL_2020/README.md

 1) Sign up for a [Research Computing account](https://rcamp.rc.colorado.edu/accounts/account-request/create/verify/ucb).  _(Note: when responding to the question "Why are you requesting an account?", you can select the final option, "My research group has purchased condo nodes"). __Please sign up for your account at least 2 days in advance of the workshop__

-2) Send an email requesting to be added to the blanca-papp partition to rc-help@colorado.edu and carbon copy am_itsup@colorado.edu.
+2) Send an email requesting to be added to the blanca-papp partition to rc-help@colorado.edu and carbon copy David.Carlson@colorado.edu.

 3) Make sure your laptop or desktop has a Secure Shell (SSH) client software installed.
 If you have Mac OS, this is already installed (via the "Terminal" application).
 If you have Windows, there are many options such as [PuTTY](https://www.putty.org) and [GitBASH](https://gitforwindows.org).